210913-USF-NET/trainer-code/06Angular/angular.md

 Angular provides us with various lifecycle hooks to take actions depending on the lifecycle of the component.
 For example, we can tell it to execute a certain action when the component loads, by placing them in ngOnInit().
 Also, if we have resources that we need to dispose of, we can do so, during ngOnDestory()
 (there are more)

+## Directives
+Angular Directives provide additional functionality to the html pages/view.
+Two types: Structural, and attribute directives structural directives change the structure of dom/html page
+    - so things like ngIf, ngFor, anything that adds or removes html elements are structural directives Attribute directives changes the look and feel of elements
+    - like ngStyle